 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
 Level 3's are contained within the Level 2 or above information from June 2013.
+Due to industrial action and subsequent low response rates Key Stage One data is not available for the 2013/14 academic year.
+Statistics & Research Team, Department of Education.

-Key Stage One - ENGLISH Data Source: Department of Education Percentage of Children Achieving Level 3 or above
+Key Stage One - ENGLISH Percentage of Children Achieving Level 3 or above